Cassady Southern is an Australian singer-songwriter, currently living in Sydney, whose songs blend the genres of blues, rock and soul.

 Cassady released her second EP “Heart” containing four new, original tracks, in November 2016.
 "Heart" features blues extraordinaire Wolf Mail, Reuben Alexander (William Crighton, Ratcat), Brad Fitter and Paul Najar and was recorded by Nick Franklin (Matt Corby, Miley Cyrus) and produced by Nick and Daniel Vanda (The Wrights, British India).

 "Heart" received radio airplay on radio stations in Australia and around the world.
 Three of the four tracks on "Heart" were shortlisted in the Songsalive Australia songwriting competition and the EP made it in to the top 100 Triple J Unearthed Charts.
 It has received positive reviews including in Beehive Candy UK, Forbes Phoenix NSW and on Triple J Unearthed.

 "Cassady Southern is a wonderfully modern exponent of R & B, without losing its essential 'character and feel'.
 Her lyrics reach into and touch experiences that so many people have been through themselves.
 "Breakdown", and "I Liked It", are two catchy and very original pieces, that have featured on my show 'Musical Australiana', and received praise from my listeners."

-She is currently writing her first full-length album and is playing around Sydney as part of a duo and a four-piece band.
+She is currently writing her first full-length album and playing around Sydney with her band.